rivwgk/dstruct/README.md

  + `nvfortran` (20.9-0)

 Currently here can be found:
- + AVL tree, you can currently neither remove elements nor can you traverse the tree with iterators
+ + AVL tree, general removal is not yet supported, but for some special cases you can already remove keys.
+Tree traversal is not yet implemented